Non-Melanoma Skin Cancer: Staging and Treatment

 - The tumor is any size and cancer has spread to bone marrow or to bone, including the bottom of the skull, and the bone has been damaged.
 Cancer may have also spread to the lymph nodes; OR

-- The cancer has spread to other parts of the body, such as the lung.
+- The cancer has spread to other parts of the body, like the lungs.

 Basal cell and squamous cell carcinoma of the skin on the eyelid